Usually, pain is considered chronic if it does one of the following:

-Behavioral therapy can help people function better, even if it does not reduce pain.
+Counseling or psychotherapy can help people function better, even if it does not reduce pain.
 Doctors may recommend specific ways to gradually increase physical and social activities.
 People are advised not to let pain derail their commitment to better functioning.
 When this approach is used, many people report a decrease in pain.
 Doctors applaud progress, encourage people to continue improving, and continue to treat the pain as needed.

 Doctors may also talk with family members or fellow workers to discourage them from doing anything that keeps the person focused on the pain.
 For example, they should not constantly ask about the person's health or insist that the person do no chores.

 Doctors may recommend a pain rehabilitation program for people with chronic pain.
-These programs are managed by an interdisciplinary team, that includes psychologists, physical therapists, doctors, nurses, and sometimes occupational therapists and integrative medicine practitioners.
-The programs include education. cognitive-behavioral therapy, physical therapy, simplification of the drug regimen, and sometimes gradually decreased use of a pain reliever.
+These programs are managed by an interdisciplinary team that includes psychologists, physical therapists, doctors, nurses, and sometimes occupational therapists and integrative medicine practitioners.
+The programs include education. cognitive behavioral therapy, physical therapy, simplification of the drug regimen, and sometimes gradually decreased use of a pain reliever.
 They focus on the following:

 Drugs Mentioned In This Article